Lake Havasu–An Arizona Boating Paradise

 who have been coming to this beautiful destination for several generations.
 What is it about this place that inspires such loyalty?

 For starters, the people here are known for being welcoming, friendly and relaxed.
 Leave your dinner jacket at home; you won’t need it when you vacation here (unless you want to, of course).
 Lake Havasu City is ideally situated, centrally located along 60 continuous miles (30.16 sq. miles) of lake and river waterways, but with all the amenities and services you’d expect in a much larger town.
-There are restaurants of all types, shopping, sightseeing, and numerous boat service and repair businesses.
+There are restaurants of all types, shopping, sightseeing, and numerous boat service and repair businesses that keep the Lake Havasu boating community thriving each year.
 Almost any make or model of boat can be serviced and repaired right in town by factory trained technicians.
 Most hotels, RV parks, and campgrounds have boat trailer parking, and some have their own docks and launch ramps for guests.
 It’s no stretch to say that Lake Havasu City is not just appreciated by the Arizona boating

 crowd, but by anyone who enjoys the freedom to boat.